Data Strategy

 FAQ

-A strategic roadmap is a phased execution plan that sequences your data and AI investments based on business value, technical dependencies, and organisational readiness.
+A strategic roadmap is a phased execution plan that sequences your data and AI investments based on business value, technical dependencies, and organizational readiness.
 It turns strategic ambitions into concrete initiatives with timelines, budgets, and measurable outcomes.

 We typically design 18-36 month roadmaps with detailed planning for the first 6-12 months and directional planning for subsequent phases.
 This balances the need for long-term vision with the reality that technology landscapes and business priorities evolve.

 Every roadmap includes governance checkpoints, decision gates, and success metrics at each phase.
-We also build in a change management track that prepares the organisation for each wave of change.
+We also build in a change management track that prepares the organization for each wave of change.
 Many clients retain DAI for ongoing advisory to support execution.

 Let’s discuss how our governance-first approach to strategic roadmap can accelerate your data and AI initiatives.